Ghost-141/Fruit-Vegetable-Classifier/README.md

 - Model training was stopped earlier to stop overfitting

 ## Web Interface
-- Used the gradio to make a simple web interface along with interaction
+- Used the gradio to make a simple web interface for simplified user interaction

 ## Conclusion
 - Having any issue feel free to reach out